Mou4338/p2p_dashboard/README.md

-# SAP Procure-to-Pay (P2P) Dashboard — Full Purchasing Cycle
+# SAP Procure-to-Pay (P2P) Simulation Dashboard

 ## Project Overview

-This project demonstrates the complete **Procure-to-Pay (P2P) cycle** in SAP Materials Management (MM) using an interactive simulation dashboard built with Python and Streamlit.

-It covers the end-to-end procurement process from **Purchase Requisition to Vendor Payment**, including real-time analytics and reporting.
+This project is an interactive simulation of the **SAP Procure-to-Pay (P2P) process** built using Python and Streamlit.
+It replicates the complete purchasing lifecycle followed in SAP Materials Management (MM), from Purchase Requisition to Vendor Payment, along with analytics and reporting.

-The project is designed as a capstone implementation for SAP MM, integrating business process understanding with a working application.
+The application provides a step-by-step walkthrough of the P2P cycle with real-time inputs, simulated data, and visual dashboards.

 ---